What is the FIFO Method and How Can it Be Used?

 But no matter what you sell, keeping track of inventory value over time is essential.
 So how should a brand keep track of fluctuating inventory value over time?

-Read on for a deeper dive on how FIFO works, how to calculate it, some examples, and additional information on how to choose the right inventory valuation for your business.
+Read on for a deeper dive on how FIFO works, how to calculate it, some examples, and additional information on how to choose the right inventory valuation strategy for your business.

 What is the FIFO method?